-The State Broadband Program Office will then use the scoring criteria identified by the 6.6.25 BEAD Restructuring Policy Notice to identify the highest scoring applications for both Priority and Non-Priority Projects for the conflicting areas.
+The State Broadband Program Office will then use the scoring criteria to identify the highest scoring applications for both Priority and Other Last-Mile Projects for the conflicting areas.
 Applications will be re-evaluated based on updated submissions and subgrantees will be selected using the prescribed scoring criteria.
-This deconfliction process will occur during / shortly after the Bargain Round, and the State Broadband Program Office will create clear communication with prospective subgrantees regarding outcomes and timelines.
+This deconfliction process will occur during each round of applications, and the State Broadband Program Office will create clear communication with prospective subgrantees regarding outcomes and timelines.

-Q8: What will happen if unclaimed locations remain?
+Q8: What will the subsequent application rounds entail if unclaimed locations remain?

-A: Should unclaimed locations remain after the initial application round, the State Broadband Program Office may conduct targeted outreach and negotiations with providers until no unclaimed locations remain.
+A: Should unclaimed locations remain after the initial application round, the State Broadband Program Office may conduct additional application rounds.
+Prospective subgrantees can regularly check the NDIT website for notification of release of additional application rounds.
+This cycle will continue until all BEAD eligible locations have been addressed.